rails/rails/guides/source/action_controller_overview.md

 class LoginFilter
   def self.filter(controller)
     unless controller.send(:logged_in?)
-      controller.flash[:error] = "You must be logged in" controller.redirect_to controller.new_login_url
+      controller.flash[:error] = "You must be logged in to access this section" controller.redirect_to controller.new_login_url
     end
   end